flowr-analysis/vscode-flowr/README.md

 Then, you can install it the same way as you would the `vsix` downloaded [from GitHub Releases](#from-github-release).

+## Issues and Feature Requests
+If you have an issue with the extension or you have a good idea for a new feature, you can create a new issue from within the extension, and it will automatically be populated with some information about your setup.

+To do so, simply press the bug-shaped button in the [dependency view](#dependency-view) or use the "Report Issue or Request Feature" command.

 ## Development

 ### Building and Running from Source